node101-io/app/README.md

 #node101.io
-Everything you need to know to start earning with krypto.
+Everything you need to know to start earning with crypto.